Relationships in Cube Alchemy

 Cube Alchemy uses implicit relationships, meaning DataFrames automatically connect to each other through shared column names.

-These relationships enable you to work with your newly connected data declaratively.
-Cube Alchemy handles all the necessary data operations under the hood.
+These relationships enable declarative work with newly connected data.
+The necessary data operations are handled under the hood.

 Single Path

-Cube Alchemy ensures there is exactly one bidirectional path between any two tables in your data model.
+Cube Alchemy ensures there is exactly one bidirectional path between any two tables in the data model.
 This creates a clear, unambiguous way to traverse from one table to another.

 Composite Key